shinuza/sardine/README.md

 ### migration

-A migration file looks something this.
+A `migration` Object looks something this.

 ```javascript
 {